Music of Haiti: Music education and mentoring

 Carrefour Collaborative, an NGO based in Chicago, promotes and produces Underground music and musicians in Haiti by providing high end audio recording equipment, video production help and mentors.
 The goal is exposure to American audiences.
 Gaetville, an MC who also does Hip hop and Dance Hall music, was the first musician they produced.

-El Sistemia - a Venezuelan method of teaching classical music, started in Haiti in 2012 with the encouragement of former president of Haiti Michael Martelly - a former singer.
+El Sistemia - a Venezuelan method of teaching classical music, started in Haiti in 2012 with the encouragement of former president of Haiti Michel Martelly - a former singer.

 Music institutions and festivals

 The Haitian Carnival is an important part of the Haitian culture.
 It is also significant for Haitian musicians as an opportunity to showcase their talents and expand their audience by performing for Carnival crowds.

 Ten days after the 2010 earthquake, the "Hope for Haiti Now" telethon event was launched in the United States, effectively taking over the mediasphere and reaching hundreds of millions of households and viewers.
 It focused on appealing to the viewing public's empathy for the survivors of the disaster, allowing ordinary citizens to help in a collective relief effort by contributing money donations to NGOs providing Humanitarian aid to earthquake survivors.
 The telethon attracted support through a variety of celebrity musical performances and staged calls for empathy, using digital social networks to disseminate its appeal to the moral responsibility of the viewer-consumers.
 It offered the possibility for viewers to text donations on cell phones, and raised a reported $58 million by the day after its launch.
 The form of this fundraising effort emphasizes and aligns with the power of music and singing in Haitian society.
 Quake survivors used the embodied technique of singing to orient themselves in the face of sudden and violent rupture.